Downtown Post NYC

-Downtown Post NYC is a free newsletter about lower Manhattan that is emailed to subscribers two days a week.
+Downtown Post NYC is a free newsletter about lower Manhattan that is emailed to subscribers.

 It covers history, architecture, politics, parks, real estate, museums, the marine environment, restaurants, shops and the people of lower Manhattan.

-Sign up here and it will be emailed to you two days a week.
+Sign up here and it will be emailed to you.

 If you are already a subscriber to Downtown Post NYC, please share it and ask those you know to subscribe.

 If you have comments or questions, email firstname.lastname@example.org.